sabin413/xbitinfo-data-compression/README.md

 # xbitinfo-data-compression

 This repository provides Python scripts for compressing a single file, and compressing all files inside a directory and its subdirectories at any depth using a precomputed bitinformation `.ini` config file.
-It also includes the script used to precompute the bitinformation config file.
-Once the number of keepbits for each variable is precomputed, it is used by netcdf4's standard compression method to compress all files in the same collection.
+It also includes a script used to precompute the bitinformation config file.
+Once the number of keepbits for each variable is precomputed and stored in a config  file, it can be used by netcdf4's standard compression method to compress any file in the same collection.

 ## **Scripts**

 - **`find_keepbits.py`**
-  Computes **keepbits** for NetCDF data and saves them into a `.ini` config file.
+  Computes bitinformation **keepbits** for a NetCDF data file and saves them into a `.ini` config file.

 - **`compress_with_keepbits.py`**
-  Compresses a single file using precomputed keepbits.
+  Compresses a single file using precomputed keepbits from the config file.

 - **`compress_with_keepbits_many_files.py`**
-  Compresses multiple files in a batch, following the keepbits rules defined in the config.
+  Compresses multiple files in a batch using the precomputed keepbits from the config file.

-## **Config Files**
+## **Example Config Files**
-Each script has a **matching `.ini` file** with the same name for convenience, for example:
+Each script has a **matching `.ini` ** config file with the same name for convenience, for example:

 find_keepbits.py → find_keepbits.ini